OROHealth/gom-jabbar/schitts/CafeTropical.md

     - per group
     - per person
     - with ratios
-- store all the menu item available
+- store all the menu items available
   - the price
   - the level of acceptable over-cookedness by Twyla in a scale from 1 to 10
   - the last date where the item was made